Some popular “onboard video cards” in computer

 1.2.
 What is the onboard video card?

-With older generations of Desktop mainboards, a GPU chip will be integrated on the mainboard.
-We call it “onboard video card“.
-However, “onboard video card” often have slow processing speed.
-That’s why, powerful dedicated graphics cards were born.
-Dedicated graphics cards are usually attached to the mainboard via PCI or PCIe ports.
-Dedicated graphics cards also called discrete card.
+With older generations of desktop motherboards, a GPU chip is integrated into the motherboard.
+This is referred to as an “onboard video card“.
+However, “onboard video cards” often have slower processing speeds.
+This led to the development of powerful dedicated graphics cards, usually attached to the motherboard via PCI or PCIe ports.
+Dedicated graphics cards are also referred to as discrete cards.

 dedicated graphics card